 This method works best using a walking foot to handle the bulk of four layers of fabric plus batting.
 I use thread to match front and backing as closely as possible and I prefer to use a very fine thread such as 50wt or 60wt.
 Superior Bottom Line or So Fine work well for this purpose as they sink into the fabric and are less obvious.

-I have taken to attaching the binding first to the front, then turning it to the back and completing the process because I like the look of the finish better, but I have also done it the other way.
+I attach the binding first to the front, then turn it to the back and complete the process because I like the look of the finish better, but I have also done it the other way.
 You can try it both ways and see which you prefer, perhaps it will be more appropriate to do it one way for one quilt and the other way for a different quilt.